Unmanned surface vehicle: Strategic studies

 An emerging field of research examines whether the proliferation of uncrewed surface vessels can impact crisis dynamics or intra-war escalation.
 An exploratory report on the subject from the Center for Naval Analyses suggests seven potential concerns for military competition, including accidental, deliberate, and inadvertent escalation.
 While recent scholarship has examined the impact of uncrewed aerial systems on crisis management, the empirical record for uncrewed surface and subsurface systems is thinner, since these technologies have not yet been widely employed.
 According to an article published by Reuters, these drones are manufactured at a cost of $250,000 each.
-They use two impact detonator taken from Russian bombs.
+They use two impact detonators taken from Russian bombs.
 With a length of 5.5 metres, they have a camera to allow a human to operate them, and use a water jet for propulsion with a maximum speed of 80 kilometres per hour and an endurance of 60 hours.
 Given their relative low cost, compared to missiles or bombs, they can be deployed in a mass attack.
 Their low profile also makes them harder to hit.